DeepRank/deeprank/tools/README.md

     feature_dict is a dictionary.
 The format of the key depends on the type of feature

     residue-based feature
-    {(chainId, residue_name(3-letter),residue_number) : [values1, values2, ....]}
+    {(chainID, residue_name(3-letter), residue_number) : [values1, values2, ....]}

     atomic-based feature
-    {(chainId, residue_name(3-letter),residue_number, atom_name) : [values1, values2, ....]}
+    {(chainID, residue_name(3-letter), residue_number, atom_name) : [values1, values2, ....]}

   * self.export_directories : dictionary {feature_name : directory}

-An example of feature file is given in atomic_feature.py.
+An example of feature file is given in **atomic_feature.py**.
 This file computes the electrostatic and vdw interactions between the contact atoms of the two chains.
 As you can see it subclasses the FeatureClass.
 All new feature should use roughly the same syntax.
 The new classes should fill in the feature_data and export_directories dictionary and use the export_data() method

 ```python